What to Make of It:

 And yet I wind up by making inflammatory remarks.
 Why?
 Because, I submit, these remarks are true.
 Hear me out, please.

-◊ The wrongheadedness and wickedness of Waldorf schools are intertwined — both characteristics stem from the schools' devotion to Anthroposophy.
+The wrongheadedness and unethical behavior of Waldorf schools are intertwined — both characteristics stem from the schools' devotion to Anthroposophy.
 If they follow Steiner’s wishes, Waldorf schools attempt to lure students toward occultism, specifically Steiner’s concocted occultism, Anthroposophy.
-Because occultism is divorced from both reason and reality, the goal of the schools is damaging to children and hence wicked.
-Moreover, very often the schools attempt to attain their occult ends without clearly informing the students’ parents and getting their explicit permission.
-This is extraordinarily wicked.
+Because occultism is divorced from both reason and reality, the goal of the schools is potentially damaging to children.
+Moreover, the schools often attempt to reach their goal without clearly informing the students’ parents and getting their explicit permission.
+This is patently unethical.

 The true-believing Anthroposophists among Waldorf faculties, the ones who often rule the schools, believe that they are acting for the good, in compliance with the gods’ divine cosmic plan.
 These teachers and administrators have good intentions.
 But their messianic motive is no excuse.
 They strive to lure children — often without the parents’ consent — into an occult faith that is baseless, irrational, ignorant, and superstitious.
 This undertaking may be well-intended, but it is deeply wrong.
 Anthroposophy is, at best, a fantasy.
 At worst, it is a delusion.
 In either case, it cannot serve as a guide to living — it cannot equip people for life in the real world — precisely because it is so disconnected from the real world.
 Luring kids away from reality and into a fog of fantasy and/or delusion is profoundly wrong.